-- The Authority's total net position, before cumulative effect of change in accounting principle, decreased \$2,092,176, over the course of the year's operations. - The Authority's operating expenses, excluding depreciation, of approximately \$32,444,000 in 2018 were approximately \$620,000, or 2% lower than in 2017.
+- The Authority's total net position, before cumulative effect of change in accounting principle, decreased \$2,092,176, over the course of the year's operations. - The Authority's operating expenses, excluding depreciation, of approximately \$32,444,000 in 2018 were approximately \$620,000 or 2% lower than in 2017.
 A decrease in the Authority's OPERS' pension liability primiarily contributed to this decrease, offset by an increase in the other postemployment liability. - Operating revenues for the Authority of approximately \$5,796,000 in 2018 increased \$375,151 compared with 2017.
+A decrease in the number of riders was the primary cause of the decrease.
 A new contract with University of Toledo contributed to the increase. - Property tax revenues of \$13,063,000 were up \$258,000 compared to 2017.
-This tax represents 48% of all revenues received. - Total federal funding decreased approximately \$924,000 primarily as a result of timing of grant activity and will be used for maintenance expenses. - · The Authority provided no charter services in 2018 in accordance with current federal regulations.
+This tax represents 48% of all revenues received. - Total federal funding decreased approximately \$924,000 primarily as a result of timing of grant activity and was used for maintenance expenses. - · The Authority provided no charter services in 2018 in accordance with current federal regulations.